Women's National Basketball Association: Bill Laimbeer leaves his mark (2003–2006)

 The Women's National Basketball Players Association (WNBPA) threatened to strike in 2003 if a new deal was not worked out between players and the league.
-The result was a delay in the start of the 2003 preseason.
-The 2003 WNBA Draft was also delayed, and negative publicity was gained from this strike.
+The result was a delay in the start of the 2003 preseason and the 2003 WNBA draft.
+As a result of the strike, the league received negative publicity.

-After taking over a struggling franchise in 2002, former Detroit Pistons forward Bill Laimbeer had high hopes for the Detroit Shock in 2003.
-The team was just 9–23 in 2002.
-The Shock had three all-stars in the 2003 All-Star Game (Swin Cash, Cheryl Ford, and Deanna Nolan).
-Laimbeer orchestrated a worst-to-first turnaround and the Shock finished the season 25–9 in first place in the Eastern Conference.
-Winning the first two rounds of the Playoffs, the Shock faced two-time champion Los Angeles Sparks and Lisa Leslie in the 2003 Finals.
-The Shock beat the Sparks, winning game three on a three-pointer by Deanna Nolan.
+Former Detroit Pistons forward, Bill Laimbeer, took over the Detroit Shock in 2002 as head coach and general manager.
+He had high hopes for the Detroit Shock, despite the team having gone just 9–23 its previous season.
+Three Shock members made it the 2003 All-Star Game (Swin Cash, Cheryl Ford, and Deanna Nolan) and Laimbeer orchestrated a worst-to-first turnaround with the Shock finishing the season 25–9 and in first place in the Eastern Conference.
+After winning the first two rounds of the Playoffs, the Shock faced two-time champion, Los Angeles Sparks, and Lisa Leslie in the 2003 Finals.
+The Shock defeated the Los Angeles Sparks, winning Game Three on a three-pointer by Deanna Nolan.

-After the 2003 season, the Cleveland Rockers, one of the league's original eight teams, folded because the owners were unwilling to continue operating the franchise.
+After the 2003 season, the Cleveland Rockers, one of the league's original eight teams, folded because its owners were unwilling to continue operating the franchise.

 Val Ackerman, the first WNBA president, resigned effective February 1, 2005, citing the desire to spend more time with her family.
 Ackerman later became president of USA Basketball.
-On February 15, 2005, NBA Commissioner David Stern announced that Donna Orender, who had been serving as the Senior Vice President of the PGA Tour and who had played for several teams in the now-defunct Women's Pro Basketball League, would be Ackerman's successor as of April 2005.
+On February 15, 2005, NBA commissioner David Stern announced that Donna Orender, who had been serving as the senior vice president of the PGA Tour and who had played for several teams in the now-defunct Women's Pro Basketball League, would be Ackerman's successor as of April 2005.

-The WNBA awarded an expansion team to Chicago (later named the Sky) in February 2006.
+The WNBA awarded an expansion team to Chicago (later named the Chicago Sky) in February 2005.
 In the off-season, a set of rule changes was approved that made the WNBA more like the NBA.

-In 2006, the league became the first team-oriented women's professional sports league to exist for ten consecutive seasons.
-On the occasion of the tenth anniversary, the WNBA released its All-Decade Team, comprising the ten WNBA players to have contributed, through on-court play and off-court activities, the most to women's basketball during the league's existence.
+In 2006, the league reached a milestone as the first team-oriented women's professional sports league to exist for ten consecutive seasons.
+On the occasion of the tenth anniversary, the WNBA released its All-Decade Team, comprising the ten WNBA players who had contributed, through on-court play and off-court activities, the most to women's basketball during the league's existence.

-After missing out on the Finals in 2004 and 2005, the Shock bounced back in 2006 behind newly acquired Katie Smith, along with six remaining members from their 2003 Finals run (Cash, Ford, Holland-Corn, Nolan, Powell, and Riley).
-The Shock finished second in the Eastern Conference and knocked off first-seeded Connecticut in the second round of the Playoffs.
-The Shock faced reigning champion Sacramento Monarchs in a five-game series.
-The Shock won game five on their home floor.
+After not making it to the Finals in 2004 and 2005, the Shock bounced back in 2006 behind newly acquired Katie Smith, along with six remaining members from their 2003 Finals run (Cash, Ford, Holland-Corn, Nolan, Powell, and Riley).
+The Shock finished second in the Eastern Conference and knocked out first-seeded Connecticut in the second round of the Playoffs.
+The Shock faced reigning champion Sacramento Monarchs in a five-game series, winning in Game Five on their home floor.